Rick Grimes: The Walking Dead: World Beyond

 Jadis reappears in season 2 of The Walking Dead: World Beyond, although there is no sign of Rick.
 Six years have passed since their departure from Virginia and the only possible clue that Jadis gives to Rick's current fate is her mentioning to Huck that she had traded "something very valuable" to the CRM in order to get her new life.

 In the series finale, Jadis confirms to Huck that she had in fact traded Rick for her new life in the CRM.
 However, Jadis reveals that she had lied about Rick being a "B" and that he was really an "A." Jadis knew that if she had told the CRM that Rick was an "A," he would've ended up as one of the CRM's test subjects and Jadis owed Rick enough to spare him from such a terrible fate.
+Jadis later mentions Rick to Lieutenant Colonel Elizabeth Kublek, calling Rick the strongest man she ever knew.
+Jadis admits that she took advantage of the moment that Rick became entirely vulnerable and used it to her advantage.